 The Forrestfield-Airport Link will extend the public transport network, which helps contribute to sustainable development by reducing vehicle use and improving the liveability, connectivity and amenity of residential areas in Perth’s eastern suburbs.
 But public rail infrastructure alone will not make a project sustainable.

+Sustainability is a holistic concept that informs thinking and decision making.
+It is an integrated approach, part of the whole project life.
+The PTA has developed a Sustainability Position Statement for the project, outlining the ways in which the project is committed to sustainability.
 SI-NRW is committed to integrating environmental, social and governance elements into its decision-making to reduce whole-of-life costs, and contribute to safe and healthy employees, communities and ecosystems.
 It will drive economic, social and environmental innovation during the design and construction phases and encourage the same from its supply chains and service providers.
 SI-NRW’s Sustainability Policy Statement outlines its objectives and approach to achieving these commitments.

 At the recent Infrastructure Sustainability Council of Australia (ISCA) state conference the project was awarded an ‘excellent’ rating for its commitment to delivering an innovative and sustainable transport solution for Western Australians.

 Embedding integrated sustainability principles in our design, procurement and construction processes has been paramount for the project.
 This means that all individuals and companies involved in the project are committed to developing and building the asset in the most sustainable way possible.

 - Minimising water consumption and use of potable water